candidtim/candidtim.github.io/_posts/2014-09-13-ubuntu-appindicator-step-by-step.md

 main loop anywhere, and even `Ctrl+C` doesn't really work.
 For now, the only thing you can do is to find the id of the process and kill it.
 Or, simply close the terminal you've started the application in.

-First quick win would be to fix "Ctrl+C" behaviour.
+First quick win would be to fix "Ctrl+C" behavior.
 Add:

 {% highlight python %}
 import signal